 Ticks are most active during hot months.
 Thus, you need to be extra cautious when hiking in such times of summer and spring.

 Beforehand information on some of the hiking trails where ticks are most prevalent is essential.
 In fact, the best way to find this out is to consult fellow hikers, hiking guides, and park rangers among other sources.
 They will pinpoint the regions that you need to keep off or exercise optimal caution.

 vii.
 Avoid grass and thick bushes

-Apart from avoiding tick-infested spots, steer clear of grassy areas or spots with thick under a bush.
+Apart from avoiding tick-infested spots, steer clear of grassy areas or spots thick under a bush.
 Contact with grass and bushes makes you more susceptible to tick bites.
-For the same reason, it is wise to walk in the centre of paths and hiking trails.
+For the same reason, it is wise to walk in the center of paths and hiking trails.

 viii.
 Stop to check for ticks